Sandy Spring Friends School

 During professional development time on Wed., Dec.
 11, The Office of Institutional Equity, Justice, and Belonging (OIEJB) offered "Choice Meeting for Worship" as its latest all-faculty/staff engagement.
 Modeled after an Upper School initiative to provide different venues for Meeting for Worship during the Performing Arts Center construction, Choice MFW provided six options for participants to pair a time of reflection with a meditative activity.

-Lower School Gratitude Museum 2024
+LS Gratitude Museum 2024

 As part of a wonderful tradition that Assistant Head of Lower School Joel Gunzburg brought to life in 2022, the Lower School again hosted a Gratitude Museum in Yarnall Library the week before Winter Break.
 PK-5th Grade students learned about gratitude in a variety of ways in November and December, investigating how gratitude influences emotions and impacts relationships.
 Each grade then worked together to design a physical display to demonstrate and celebrate their understanding and the benefits of feeling and practicing gratitude, culminating in a wonderful display of love and thankfulness.